-Remittances, as well as other types of capital inflows, including ODA and private capital, of course, substitute for unskilled labor migration.
+Remittances, as well as capital inflows such as ODA and private capital, substitute for unskilled labor migration.
 To the extent such inflows generate equitable growth, the income gaps between the O and D countries will decline and the desire to migrate will fall even as the ability rises.
-If, after some time, the country is successful in reaching East Asian NIC status, or Kuznets' epoch of "modern economic growth", the D country's import barriers will at some point, i.e. beyond X, no longer be binding (see Figure 1b).
+If after some time the country is successful in reaching East Asian newly industrialized country status, or Kuznets' (1973) epoch of "modern economic growth," the D country's import barriers will at some point, beyond X, no longer be binding (Figure 2).